 The undergraduate field experience is the cornerstone of the BSW curriculum.
 It engages the student in supervised social work practice and provides opportunities to apply classroom learning in the field setting.
 A faculty member who coordinates the undergraduate field program must hold credentials that include a master's degree in social work from an accredited program, with no less than two years of full-time post-master's degree experience in professional social work.
 The BSW Field Coordinator must be knowledgeable about CSWE standards and ensure that accreditation standards are maintained in the field.
 The BSW Field Coordinator exercises responsibility for the administration of the field experience program, ensuring planned cooperation and coordination between the program and the agencies selected for the field placement of all undergraduate students.
 The BSW Field Coordinator assumes the leadership in preparing the BSW Field Manual along with its field policies, procedures, and objectives, investigating and creating field placements, selecting qualified field instructors, reporting on past placements, developing orientation and training materials and programs, and evaluating student learning in the field practicum.
-The position reports directly to Chair of the Department of Social Work.
+The position reports directly to the Chair of the Department of Social Work.
 The BSW Field Coordinator is responsible for crafting the field component of the program and includes the following duties:

-- 1. work closely with the BSW Program Director to ensure that field placement procedures, policies and implementation are integrated with classroom activities, and that field and classroom courses mutually support the mission of the BSW program; - 2. convene the Social Work Department's Field Advisory Committee to regularly review the field program operations; - 3. represent the BSW field program to the faculty, obtaining faculty input in order to review and refine field policies and procedures; - 4. develop and maintain high-quality field placements that support the educational mission of the BSW program;
+- 1. work closely with the BSW Program Director to ensure that field placement procedures, policies and implementation are integrated with classroom activities, and that field and classroom courses mutually support the mission of the BSW program; - 2. convene the Social Work Department's Field Advisory Committee to regularly review the field program operations; - 3. represent the BSW field program to the faculty, obtaining faculty input in order to review and refine field policies and procedures;

-- 5. work closely with the field instructors to ensure that they offer appropriate learning opportunities to the BSW students that meet all CSWE accreditation standards; - 6. provide timely, ethical, and educationally-sound training and supervision to field instructors; - 7. fully document student learning activities; - 8. advise and place eligible BSW students in their practicum settings; - 9. appoint faculty field liaisons based on expertise and areas of research interests; - 10. teach field seminar courses; - 11. administer the annual BSW Generalist Year Field Symposium; - 12. maintain statistical data in order to evaluate outcome assessments in the field.
+- 4. develop and maintain high-quality field placements that support the educational mission of the BSW program; - 5. work closely with the field instructors to ensure that they offer appropriate learning opportunities to the BSW students that meet all CSWE accreditation standards; - 6. provide timely, ethical, and educationally-sound training and supervision to field instructors; - 7. fully document student learning activities; - 8. advise and place eligible BSW students in their practicum settings; - 9. appoint faculty field liaisons based on expertise and areas of research interests; - 10. teach field seminar courses; - 11. administer the annual BSW Generalist Year Field Symposium; - 12. maintain statistical data in order to evaluate outcome assessments in the field.

-Ms. Levetta Jefferson is the BSW Field Coordinator in the Bachelor of Social Work program.
+Dr. Betty Morris-Mitchell is the BSW Field Coordinator in the Bachelor of Social Work program.

-Social Work Faculty, 2019-2020 Academic Year
+Social Work Faculty, 2022-2023 Academic Year

-- 1. Dr. Jerry Daniel, MSW Faculty - 2.
-Dr. Tonyesima Furro, MSW Faculty - 3.
-Dr. Annalease Gibson, BSW Program Director - 4.
-Ms. Levetta Jefferson, BSW Field Coordinator - 5.
-Dr. Barbara Nowak, Associate Professor, MSW Program Director, Chair - 6.
-Dr. Ivan Page, Associate Professor, MSW Faculty - 7.
-Ms. Jamie Swain, MSW Field Coordinator - 8.
-TBA
+- 1. Dr. Addie Campbell-Mungen, Assistant Professor, MSW Faculty - 2.
+Dr. Jerry Daniel, Professor, MSW Faculty - 3.
+Dr. Tonyesima Furro, Associate Professor, MSW Faculty - 4.
+Dr. Annalease Gibson, Professor, BSW Program Director - 5.
+Ms. Betty Morris-Mitchell, Assistant Professor, BSW Field Coordinator - 6.
+Dr. Barbara Nowak, Associate Professor, MSW Program Director, Chair - 7.
+Dr. Ivan Page, Associate Professor, MSW Faculty - 8.
+Ms. Jamie Swain, Assistant Professor, MSW Field Coordinator